nam20485/OdbDesign/docs/README.md

 ## Integration into Other Applications

-There are four interfaces that allow use of the library in other applications.
+There are three interfaces that allow use of the library in other applications.

 ### C++ Shared Library

 ### REST API

-### Python Object Interface

-SWIG is used to create a Python interface to the C++ library.
-The interface is exposed as a Python package that can be installed using pip.
-Parsing is supported, but currently not all data is available to access via the Python interface.

->Using the Python interface for anything beyond basic parsing would require implementation of Python wrapper classes to hold the data you are interested in.
-A better route for Python integration is probably to use the REST API or to generate Python bindings automatically using the included Google Protobuf definitions.

 ### Google Protobuf Protocol Buffers